 With design-build, you still have access to licensed design professionals, and some design-build companies even have licensed architects in their employ.
 These services are simply provided under the same company as the construction team, creating a more streamlined and efficient process.
 Rather than having to vet two different firms and bid out your project to a construction company after the architect has finished the schematic drawings, your design-build remodeling team takes on both aspects of the project.

 In the end, you have one point of contact from start to finish, giving you confidence that what you put down on paper will be what's waiting for you on the other side of construction.
 The design-build method also simplifies the process of budgeting and making payments and empowers you and your team to implement cost-saving solutions where and when they really count.

 Building a Home in Alachua County

 In the end, it is up to you to decide which way fits your goals best when you build a new home in the Gainesville area.
 Depending on your financial and personal circumstances, you may be drawn to the ease and simplicity of purchasing a spec home from a reputable builder.
 On the other hand, you may have a specific vision in mind and you look forward to being involved in the process of bringing it to life.
 You may ultimately decide where you are currently living is good and just needs a remodel.
-Robinson Renovation and Custom Homes offers both options to prospective homebuyers.
-Our design-build experts regularly collaborate on new residences that are move-in-ready when you need them, but we also offer services to help you create your perfect custom home too.
+Robinson Renovation and Custom Homes offer both options to prospective homebuyers.
+Our design-build experts regularly collaborate on new residences that are move-in-ready when you need them, but we also offer services to help you create your perfect custom home, too.